-As shown in Table 5, by 12 months, the majority of participants committed a violation.
-Specifically, 63.8% of participants (n = 118) had any type of violation in the 12 months following release from the RSHP.
-As compared with graduates who did not commit a violation within 12 months, graduates who committed any violation after graduating from the RSHP were more likely to have been incarcerated previously (p < .01), and have more have more lifetime major violations (p < .01) and minor violations (p < .01).
-Consistent with the 6 month findings, those who struggled in the RSHP were more likely to have a violation in the 12 months following release.
+By twelve months, the majority of participants committed a violation.
+Specifically, 63.8 percent of participants (n = 118) had any type of violation in the twelve months following release from the RSHP.
+As compared to graduates who did not commit a violation within twelve months, graduates who committed any violation after graduating from the RSHP were more likely to have been incarcerated previously (p < .01), and have more have more lifetime major violations (p < .01) and minor violations (p < .01).
+Consistent with the six month findings, those who struggled in the RSHP were more likely to have a violation in the twelve months following release.
 Specifically, those who spent more time in the program (p < .01) and those who committed violations during the program (p < .01) were more likely to have a violation during the follow-up.
-No other statistically significant associations emerged when exploring the differences between violators and nonviolators in the 12 months after graduating the RSHP.
+No other statistically significant associations emerged when exploring the differences between violators and non-violators in the twelve months after graduating the RSHP.